Students who are not in the TRiO Student Support Services (SSS) program should contact

 *The extent of services is determined on a case-by-case basis.
 Camp is under no obligation to provide accommodations unless the student has completed and submitted all required documentation.

-The following accommodations and services are only available if the specific accommodation is an approved service for you (student) based on your most recent documentation by a qualified professional.
+The following accommodations and services are only available if the specific accommodation is an approved service for you (student) based on your most recent documentation by a qualified medical professional.

 Students are responsible for informing instructors about needed accommodations within the classroom.
+Faculty will need official accommodations from the Disability Services office in order to provide accommodations.

-Examples of classroom accommodations include providing for priority seating, permitting tape recording of classes, and permitting attendance at a duplicate lecture section.
+Examples of classroom accommodations include providing for priority seating, permitting recording of classes, and permitting attendance at a duplicate lecture section.

 Testing accommodations may include extended time, distraction--reduced space for testing, and use of computer lab setting for testing.